edemko/nanopass/README.md

 Even academic authors sometimes don't avail themselves of such data structures, but we eliminated a syntactic category for free!

 ```
--- this no-op splice separates the two quasiquotes to that the definitions of the first are available to the second
+-- This no-op splice separates the two quasiquotes so that the definitions of the
--- declaration order can be finicky, and there may be a way I can get rid of this requirement
+-- first are available to the second.
+Declaration order can be finicky, and
+-- hopefully I can get rid of this requirement, but for now I've pointed it out
--- but for not I've pointed it out because I expect it to be a pitfall for people not familiar with TH
+-- because I expect it to be a pitfall for people not familiar with TH.
+Of course,
--- of course, this is not needed if your pass is defined in a separate module from the language definition
+-- this is not needed if your pass is defined in a separate module from the
+-- language definition.
 $(pure [])

 [defpass|LambdaLet :-> Lambda|]